-Two weeks ago I joined Nissan and Airstream at a towing event, where they demonstrated the trailering capabilities of their SUV and truck lineup.
+Two weeks ago, I joined Nissan and Airstream at a towing event, where they demonstrated the trailering capabilities of their SUV and truck lineup.
 They invited us to stay at the newly opened Autocamp Yosemite, which was an amazing experience.

 I grew up going on road trips with my family in our Growler RV and Silver Streak trailer, and have dreams of continuing that tradition with my own family.
-But trailers are expensive and we don’t have the room to store one at our house.
+But trailers are expensive, and we don’t have the room to store one at our house.
 So the next best thing is staying in a luxe Airstream at Autocamp Yosemite.

 The Autocamp Airstreams aren’t just any old restored Airstream trailers.
 They have been completely gutted and built up as modern homes.
-From the spacious bathroom through the open living space and into the well-appointed bedroom, the Autocamp Airstreams are unlike any trailer you’ve ever stayed in.
+From the spacious bathroom through the open living space into the well-appointed bedroom, the Autocamp Airstreams are unlike any trailer you’ve ever stayed in.
 You could call it glamping, but staying at Autocamp is truly like staying in a very upscale RV park, but with the best campsite and amenities you could imagine.